POL SIH 27R - Senior Policy Analyst Position Classification

 Smithers, BC V0J 2N0 CA

 Surrey, BC V4P 1M5 CA

 $83,313.83 - $95,028.45 annually, which includes a 3.3% Temporary Market Adjustment* Close Date

 Regular Full Time Temporary End Date Ministry/Organization

-BC Public Service -> Jobs, Econom Dev & Innovation Ministry Branch / Division
+BC Public Service -> Indigenous Relations & Recon Ministry Branch / Division

-- Degree in public administration, business administration, law, economics, social sciences, natural resource management or equivalent and four (4)years of related experience.
+- Bachelor's degree in a related discipline (Indigenous studies, public administration, business administration, law, economics, social sciences, natural resource management or equivalent) and four (4) years related experience; OR

-- Related experience must include two (2) of the following:
+Related experience must include all of the following:

-- Experience in the development of legislation, regulation and/or policy.
+- Experience in the development of legislation, regulation and policy.